maduhu/Documentation/mule/docker.md

 Applications are incorporated into the image, which is why we need to change the dockerfile in order to do a COPY command to copy the zip file into mule's applications folder: "/opt/mule/apps"

-Mule folders for domains, confs and logs are mounted volumes so those can be mapped to host directories.
+Mule folders for domains, configs and logs are mounted volumes so those can be mapped to host directories.

 ### Building it